 - Set up Google Analytics on your site (track visitor behavior and search engine activity)

 - Research keywords for content

 - Set up social media content sharing plugins, etc.

 If you don’t have a Google account, click here to set one up now (it’s free) …

 (Google account signup page)

-Setting up an account with Google is quite straightforward.
+Setting up an account with Google is very straightforward.
 Just enter your details and follow the prompts.
-After creating your Google account, note down your username and password.
-You will need these during the WordPress set up and site configuration process.
+After creating your Google account, note down the username and password.
+You will need these during the WordPress set up and site configuration stage.